 Your doctor will probably do a blood test or an ultrasound scan to confirm a pregnancy or help discover the cause of your missed period.

 Many pregnancy tests claim to be accurate from the first day of your missed period, or even earlier.
 This might not always be the case and you only put yourself through the unnecessary upset that comes with a negative test.

-Everyone differs in how quickly or how much hCG they produce after implantation, so now is the time to practice patience Try and resist peeing on that stick, even though the little devil on your shoulder will be whispering in your ear, “do it.”
+Everyone differs in how quickly or how much HCG they produce after implantation, so now is the time to practice patience.
+Try to resist peeing on that stick, even though the little devil on your shoulder will be whispering in your ear, “do it.”